 - Foxwoods was using its Rainmaker Buffet for employee meals.
 As Foxwoods continues its expansion and renovation, that space is closed entirely.

 - Hollywood Bangor’s Epic Buffet continues to be closed.

 Related Post – Foxwoods Trip Report – Joe and Bin’s Excellent Adventure

 What’s the Purpose of the Casino Buffet?

 Most buffets are in the service of keeping people in the hotel, gambling, and drinking.
 Although there are some high-end buffets, it’s probably fair to say that the primary target for many buffets is people who are low to middle-rollers in town for the total ambiance of the Las Vegas experience.

 In the 1930s and ’40s, Las Vegas became a destination with legalized gambling and easy divorce laws.
-New casinos quickly sprouted up, and with them came the infamous “chuckwagon,” or buffet.
+New casinos quickly sprouted up, and the infamous “chuckwagon,” or buffet, came with them.
 The purpose was to lure all visitors, cowboys, divorces, and gamblers to enter their casino doors.

 Las Vegas Leads the Way